CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-dataObject-registration/test-add-system-metadata/README.txt

 @ddblock_end copyright
 ******************************/

-Make sure that system generated metadata: "uuid", "DOC", "userID" are added as part of the system generated metadata.
+Make sure that all the system generated metadata form the policies file  are added as part of the system generated metadata.